Dementia – Depression and Alzheimer’s Disease

 What is depression?

 When healthcare providers talk about depression, they mean the medical illness called major depression.
-Someone who has major depression has symptoms like those listed below nearly every day, all day, for 2 weeks or longer.
-There is also a minor form of depression that causes less severe symptoms.
-Both have the same causes and treatment.
-If you’re depressed, you may also have headaches, other aches and pains, digestive problems and problems with sex.
-An older person who has depression may feel confused or have trouble understanding simple requests.
+Someone who has major depression has symptoms nearly every day, all day, for 2 weeks or longer.
+These symptoms can include:

 - Feeling sad or numb